 Escalators down to the Elizabeth line platform at the northern end are placed in a diagonal slice through the western vent shaft building.

 All this is mostly hidden from view externally, behind the existing refurbished modest Victorian station frontage on the High Street, where a widened stone-paved footway makes a forecourt, with a new concourse behind it.

 A public footway will run right through the station from end to end, reconnecting people north of the station with the High Street.
 Also to the north, a landscaped public square will replace what is at present a surface car park.

 To the west, Court Street, leading to a pedestrian bridge over the Underground tracks, will be made vehicle-fee, better paved and lit to be more welcoming.
 To the south, the widened pavement on Whitechapel Road will link across to the former Whitechapel Hospital.

-In addition to the station improvements, Crossrail has been working with Tower Hamlets Council on proposals for improvements to the area around the station.
-Early proposals were published in 2014.
+In addition to the station improvements, Crossrail worked with Tower Hamlets Council on proposals for improvements to the area around the station.

 ELIZABETH LINE SERVICES FROM WHITECHAPEL